moshe742/my_blog/pages/opencv_and_pretrained_yolo.md

 In this post I will describe how to add a pre-trained YOLOv3 model to opencv application in python.
 We will create a script that will enable us to see in a picture some identified objects that the model is able to detect.

+### What is YOLO and opencv?

+YOLO is an efficient machine learning algorithm to find objects in a picture, in contrast to other algorithms it looks on each secion of the picture only once, thus it's named You Only Look Once and if you want to read more you can do so [here][1].

+Opencv is a library for computer vision that's written in [C++][2] and has binding to other languages including [python][3]

 If you didn't install opencv and numpy keep reading, if you did you can jump to the next secion.

 ## installations